Peder Reedtz: Career

 Reedtz came to Denmark at the outbreak of the Northern Seven Years' War where he maintained particularly close ties to Daniel Rantzau.
-He left the country following the Treaty of Stettin in 1570 but soon returned and was in 1872 appointed hofjunker and the following year as avener.
+He left the country in 1570 but soon returned and was in 1872 appointed hofjunker and the following year as avener.

-Reedtz resigned from the position as avener in 1580 and was instead granted the fiefs of Sorø (until 1584) and Antvorskov (until 1478) and was lensmann of Jorsør in 1587–88.
+Reedtz resigned from the position as avener in 1580 and was instead granted the fiefs of Sorø (until 1584) and Antvorskov (until 1478).
+In 1587–88, he served as lensmann of Korsør.
 After his marriage he was also granted the fief of Saltø for his and his wife's lifetimes.

 Holdings

 In 1586, Frederick II presented him with Hørbygaard at Holbæk.
 In 1587, he acquired Tygestrup from the king in exchange for some of his wife's property in Jutland.
 He dissolved the village and replaced it by a manor (later renamed Kongsdal).
 An in inscription on the building expressed his gratitude towards the king.
 He lost many of his privileges at the royal court when Frederik II died.